-Using layers you can group a collection of items together and then turn the whole collection on or off (make it visible or hidden) in one easy operation.
-Layers can be made invisible, to hide parts of your document.
+So layers are groups of items.
+Layers can be made invisible, to hide parts of your document, which makes your work areas less cluttered and easier to manage.
 You can give layers names, and you can easily create new layers or delete them.
-And you can open a layer and view its contents.
+And just as you can click the small arrow icon to open a page and view its contents (the layers on the page), you can do the same to each layer to view the contents of that layer.